-Ever wake up in the middle of the night unable to sleep because your mind is racing?
-Maybe you find it hard to even fall asleep because you're thinking about the day's events.
+Ever wake up in the middle of the night because your mind is racing?
+Or maybe you find it hard to fall asleep in the first place because you're thinking about the day's events?
 I know I've done both.
-Recently, probably because of the warmer weather, I found it even harder.
+It may have been because of the change in seasons, but I was finding it even harder to get to sleep.
 And when I did, I didn't stay asleep for long.
-I mean, I say it was the warmer weather, but I also know it's because I was feeling more anxious than usual.
+I say it was the weather, but I also know it's because I was feeling more anxious than usual.

 Some background: I'm a worrier.
-I'm a full-fledged hypochondriac, always catastrophize everything and seriously once asked my in-laws to create an underground bunker should the apocalypse come.
-But while I can usually push my worries aside and sleep (surprising, I know, considering the above), lately I was having more trouble.
-The thing about anxiety is that you never know when it's going to crop back up again.
-You could be feeling fine, and then all of a sudden it comes back.
+I'm a full-fledged hypochondriac, always catastrophizing everything, and seriously once asked my in-laws to build an underground bunker in case the apocalypse happened.
+But while I can usually push my worries aside and sleep (surprising, I know, considering the above), lately, I was having more trouble.
+The thing about anxiety is that you never know when it's going to crop back up.
+You could be feeling fine, and then all of a sudden it's back.

-There's one big reason it helps, and it's because it helps you organize your thoughts better.
-According to the University of Rochester Medical Center, "When you have a problem and you're stressed, keeping a journal can help you identify what's causing that stress or anxiety.
+Journaling also helps you better organize your thoughts.
+According to the University of Rochester Medical Center, "When you have a problem, and you're stressed, keeping a journal can help you identify what's causing that stress or anxiety.
 Then, once you've identified your stressors, you can work on a plan to resolve the problems and, in turn, reduce stress."

-In a piece published by Harvard Medical School, there were a few findings that revealed how writing can help stress.
+In a piece published by Harvard Medical School, a few findings revealed how writing could help stress.
 One study conducted by James W. Pennebaker, who currently chairs the psychology department at the University of Texas, Austin, asked 46 healthy college students to write about "either personally traumatic life events or trivial topics" for 15 minutes on four consecutive days.
 Six months following the experiment, those who had written about traumatic events visited the health center less often.

 How to Journal

-There are quite a few different ways to do this.
+There is no one "right way" to journal.
 I like to do a mix of two approaches.
 One is to write anything and everything as it pops into my head, not caring about my handwriting.
-The other is to then bullet point what any current concerns at the bottom.
-I find this helps me to pin down exactly what I'm worried about.
+The other is to then bullet-point any current concerns at the bottom.
+I find this helps me pin down exactly what I'm worried about.

-We decided to ask an expert on how they journal so we spoke to Kikki.K founder Kristina Karlsson, who revealed that she keeps a few journals.
+Karlsson reveals that she keeps a few journals.
 Every morning, to help with pressure, she writes "three pages of unconscious writing."
-Using a thin book (which she can destroy), she writes three pages of A5 size, switching between English and Swedish, and doesn't care about spelling mistakes or handwriting.
+Using a thin book (which she can destroy), she writes three pages of A5 size (about six by eight inches), switching between English and Swedish, and doesn't care about spelling mistakes or handwriting.

 "It's just getting things out of my head," she tells us.
-"This is one way to cope with certain things, particularly when you've got a lot of work on."
-She will then destroy the pages, as she feels it wouldn't help to analyze it.
-However, she also has another journal which she calls her life journal.
-Here is where she writes about things she wants to remember "like what I'm grateful for."
+"This is one way to cope with certain things, particularly when you've got a lot to work on."
+She will then destroy the pages, as she feels it wouldn't help to analyze them.
+However, she also has another journal that she calls her life journal.
+Here is where she writes about things she wants to remember, she says, "like what I'm grateful for."

-While you don't have to throw pages away, it might be a good idea to keep a more negative journal separate from your more positive writing.
+While you don't have to throw away pages, it might be a good idea to keep a more negative journal separate from your more positive writing.

-I hadn't given much thought on how I would do my journaling initially, but the format I came up with was this: one page per day, date top right, and a couple of bullet points at the end (sort of like an abridged version of what I'd written).
-For a month, every day, before I went to bed, I would write in my journal.
+I hadn't given much thought initially to how I would do my journaling, but the format I came up with was this: one page per day, date top right, and a couple of bullet points at the end (sort of like an abridged version of what I'd written).
+For a month, every day before I went to bed, I would write in my journal.
 But the big question remains: Did it help?
 For me, yes.

-Even on nights when I did feel like I could fall asleep immediately, I still decided to write about the day.
-The thing was, however, if I wasn't worried about anything, then I struggled to write anything down.
-That said, I took the approach of writing down events that had happened in the day.
-Over the month, I found that not only did I get to sleep better, but I also stayed asleep longer and didn't have as crazy dreams (which always makes me feel like I'm sleeping better).
+Even on nights when I felt like I could fall asleep immediately, I still decided to write about my day.
+However, if I wasn't worried about anything, then I struggled to write something.
+That said, I took the approach of simply writing down events that had happened during the day.
+Over the month, I found that not only did I get to sleep better, but I also stayed asleep longer and didn't have dreams that were quite as crazy (which always makes me feel like I'm sleeping better).
 As a bonus, I feel like my writing has improved, so I'm going to continue doing it.